 Jen Le Coguic, PT, DPT

 Dr. Jen (she/her) is a pelvic health physical therapist with extensive experience treating pelvic floor dysfunction, with a special passion for treating chronic pelvic pain for both women and men.
-She holds a Doctor of Physical Therapy degree.
+She holds a Doctor of Physical Therapy degree from Belmont University.
 She has completed extensive training through the Herman & Wallace Pelvic Rehabilitation Institute and the Barral Institute, as well as advanced training in pain neuroscience, integrative women’s health coaching, visceral mobilization, and interstitial cystitis care.

 She is passionate about making a real difference in patients’ lives and teaching the next generation of pelvic health therapists.
 She loves helping people feel empowered to care for their bodies and raising awareness about pelvic health for both women and men.